-Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Visual system, illusions, Per

-Visual system, illusions, Perception, Attention, neurophysiology, monkey Faculty of Psychology and Neuroscience
+Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Visual system, illusions, perception, attention, neurophysiology, monkey Faculty of Psychology and Neuroscience

 Practical Training: EEG and ERP

 Electroencephalography (EEG) can measure oscillatory electrical brain activity and Event Related Potentials (ERP) allow for precise measurement of the time course of brain processes.
 They are low cost, non-invasive methods and are widely available.
 For these reasons, they make a unique contribution to cognitive neuroscience.
 Scientific interest in EEG and ERP is growing, and results have been increasingly integrated with other neuro-imaging methods during the last few decades.